UK Mortgage With Overseas Income: Why Residency, Currency And Evidence Matter

 FAQs

+1. Can a UK resident paid overseas still get a standard residential mortgage?
 Sometimes, yes.
-The key issue is whether the lender is comfortable with the residency position, accepted currency, evidence trail and affordability treatment of that income.
+The key issue is whether the lender is comfortable with the currency, evidence trail and affordability treatment of that income.
+Some mainstream lenders can consider UK residents who work abroad, while others cannot.
+Criteria vary and can change.

+3. What is a haircut on foreign income?
 It is a lender reduction applied to overseas income before affordability is calculated, usually to reflect exchange-rate or policy risk.
+For example, a 20 per cent haircut on income converting to £80,000 would mean the lender assesses affordability on £64,000.

-No. Some lenders do, some do not, and some will not accept foreign currency income at all.
+4. Do all lenders apply a haircut to foreign income?
+No. Some lenders apply haircuts of varying sizes depending on the currency, some use 100 per cent of converted income with no haircut, and some will not accept foreign currency income at all.
 That is why lender selection matters so much in this area.

+5. Will I need a bigger deposit if I earn abroad?
 Possibly.
 Some non-UK resident or specialist routes have lower maximum loan-to-value limits than mainstream UK residential lending.
+HSBC, for example, requires a minimum 25 per cent deposit for non-UK residents, rising to 40 per cent above £1 million.

+6. What documents usually matter most in an overseas-income case?
 Bank statements, proof of deposit, payslips or contracts, and a clear address and tax story usually matter most because the lender needs a case it can follow from start to finish.
+Where income is paid in a foreign currency or from a non-UK employer, additional evidence is often required.

+7. Can Mortgage One help if my income is in dollars, euros or another foreign currency?
 Yes.
 Mortgage One can explain how lenders may view the currency, likely income treatment, residency issues and document requirements before you commit to a route.
+The aim is to identify which lenders are most likely to fit your circumstances and to present the case clearly.